anexia/k8s-external-dns-webhook/README.md

 # create the helm values file
 cat <<EOF > external-dns-anexia-values.yaml

+# -- Currently this image is only published to a private repository.
+global:
+  # -- Add a global image pull secret.
+  imagePullSecrets:
+    - name: ghcr-creds

 # -- ExternalDNS Log level.
 logLevel: debug # reduce in production